Death Classification: Line of Duty Death

 On October 4, 1935, Fred Belter, age 29, a dishwasher at the Fred Harvey Restaurant, was arrested by Lieutenant Phil Carroll in the basement of his home located at 2834 North Sacramento.
 Belter was arrested after a clerk in a Union Station Telegraph Office told investigators that Belter was present at the robbery.
 Belter had also attempted to send a telegraph to his wife at the above address stating “I’ll have some money tomorrow.”
 Trying to send the telegraph collect, the telegraph office clerk told him that he would have to pay for the telegram before it could be sent.
 Belter crumpled the written telegram up threw it in the wastebasket and walked away.
 On January 16, 1936, John Bucur, age 33, and Benjamin Patilski, age 24, were arrested in connection with Officer Stringfellow’s murder.

-Officer Stringfellow was waked at his residence located at 6817 North Ottawa Avenue and his funeral mass was held at Edison Park Lutheran Church located at 6626 North Oliphant Avenue.
+Officer Stringfellow was waked at his residence located at 6817 North Ottawa Avenue.
+His funeral mass was held at Edison Park Lutheran Church located at 6626 North Oliphant Avenue.
 He was laid to rest on October 7, 1935 in Acacia Park Cemetery, 7800 West Irving Park Road, Norridge, Illinois.

 Patrolman William Harrison Stringfellow, born June 27, 1884, received his Probationary Appointment to the Chicago Police Department on November 13, 1914.